EDCM 302 H(3-0) Curriculum and Instruction in Literacy Education

 EDPR 337 will be five weeks in an assigned Division 1 or Division II classroom setting.
 The primary objectives include one-on-one and small group work leading to the creation and delivery of lesson(s).

-This course focuses on methodology as applied to the teaching of science in elementary education.
-Students will become familiar with the Alberta Science Program of Studies K to 6 as well as related curriculum documents published by Alberta Education.
-Particular emphasis will be given to the inquiry method of teaching science, planning and assessing for science, process skills, conducting fair tests and planning with the end in mind.
-There will also be a review of learning theories as they apply to science education, an examination of Canadian Science curricula with specific regard to competencies and reflective practice as well as a focus on organizing the science classroom.
+Curriculum and Instruction in Secondary Disciplinary Methods.
+This course focuses on methodology as applied to the teaching of the four disciplines in secondary education.
+Students will become familiar with the Alberta Program of Studies Grades 7-9 as well as related curriculum documents published by Alberta Education.
+Particular emphasis will be given to the inquiry method of teaching secondary disciplines, planning and assessing for program of studies, process skills, conducting fair tests and planning with the end in mind.
+There will also be a review of learning theories as they apply to secondary education, an examination of curricula with specific regard to competencies and reflective practice as well as a focus on organizing the secondary classroom.